marcindz88/jetlag.gg/backend/readme.md

 "token" header is expected to be present in the request
 > POST /api/game/join/

+### Close a game session
+"token" header is expected to be present in the request
+> POST /api/game/exit/

 ### Establish a websocket connection
 only 1 connection per user at a time is allowed
 > GET /ws/